 How STEM education in Belgium is changing

 Like much else in the modern world, STEM education is undergoing a transformation to ensure that it remains relevant and prepares students for the challenges of the future.

 There has been a change of paradigm recently.
 30-35 years ago, school education was focused primarily on giving people technical skills to match the job market.
 Nowadays, children need a more conceptual understanding of what they are learning, why they are learning it and how these subjects are interdisciplinary.
 Technology is changing at such a pace that we don’t know exactly what jobs kids will do in the future.
 This makes STEM education all the more important.

 All schools in Belgium are adapting to the changes, but international schools have the advantage in being more flexible and able to make quicker decisions.
 In this respect, they have taken a lead in making education more interdisciplinary.

 What subjects can students learn?

-Today, pupils taking STEM education in Belgium can investigate areas such as robotics, computer programming and sustainable energy solutions as well as advancing their general maths and science skills.
-The STEM-zone at AIS consists of ten ‘zones’ where students can learn about technology such as wind turbines and solar panels as well as using equipment such as 3D printers and laser cutters.
+Today, pupils taking STEM education in Belgium can investigate areas such as robotics, computer programming and sustainable energy solutions as well as advancing their general math and science skills.
+The STEM-zone at some leading schools can consist of up to ten ‘zones’ where students can learn about technology such as wind turbines and solar panels as well as using equipment such as 3D printers and laser cutters.